 The pressure gauge (8) may read higher than the actual tire pressure while the compressor is on.
-Turn the compressor off to get an accurate pressure
+Turn the compressor off to get an accurate pressure reading.
+The compressor may be turned on/off until the correct pressure is reached.

 If the recommended pressure cannot be reached after approximately 25 minutes, the vehicle should not be driven farther.
 The tire is too severely damaged and the tire sealant and compressor kit cannot inflate the tire.
 Remove the power plug from the accessory power outlet and unscrew the inflating hose from the tire valve.
-See Roadside Assistance Program ♀ 337.
+See Roadside Assistance Program \$\phi\$ 319.